 Winter City Breaks vs. Ski Trips

-Your packing list for Europe in winter has to take into account the kind of vacation you’re going for.
+Your list of what to pack for Europe in the colder months in winter has to take into account the kind of vacation you’re going for.

 There are quite a few European cities where you will find lots of snow (and amazing Christmas markets).